piskyscan/kea/deployments.md

 | ISC | https://www.isc.org | ~100 clients | 5/2018 | migrated from ISC DHCP. small enterprise, guest wifi, migrated from ISC DHCP |
 | ... | .... | type over | .... | .... |

-NB if we find links on here that we suspect to be abuse sites, we will delete them.
+We reserve the right to remove any links to sites that we suspect to be abuse or spam.